 A payment gateway is a technology that acts as a bridge between an online merchant and the financial institutions involved in processing transactions.
-Payment hub vendors help businesses securely transmit transaction data—such as instant payments—from the merchant's website or application to the acquiring bank or payment processor.
+Payment hub vendors help businesses securely transmit transaction data—such as instant payments—from the merchant's website or application to acquiring bank accounts, payment processors, or other financial institutions.

-The payment gateway ensures the encryption of sensitive data, verifies transaction details, and facilitates the authorization and settlement processes.
+Payments hubs ensure the encryption of sensitive data, verifies transaction details, and facilitates the authorization and settlement processes.
 It enables businesses to accept various payment methods, such as credit cards, debit cards, and digital wallets, and other payment types, all while helping streamline the payment flow.
 This can be done for local, regional, and global payments.